googleapis/google-cloud-java/CONTRIBUTING.md

 Using maven for build/test
 --------------------------
 After you cloned the repository use Maven for building and running the tests.
+Run `mvn install -DskipITs` to skip integration tests when  you install.
 Maven 3.0+ is required.

 When downloading the source, we recommend you obtain service account credentials.